 - The use of barbless hooks is encouraged.

-- Largemouth bass caught in the pond are catch and release only for the 2021 season.
+- Largemouth bass caught in the pond are catch and release only.

 - Adults must purchase an $8.00 daily pond fishing permit.
-Permits available at the gatehouse.
+Permits available at the park gatehouse.

-- Youth 13 – 17 require a $4.00 daily pond fishing permit available at the gatehouse.
+- Youth 13 – 17 require a $4.00 daily pond fishing permit available at the park gatehouse.

 - Children 12 and under do not require a permit to fish, but are to be supervised by an adult.

-- Please maintain physical distancing of a minimum of 2 metres with anyone who is not part of your household while fishing at the pond.
+- Please respect physical distancing; maintain a minimum of 2 metres with anyone who is not part of your group.

 OFAH Tackle Share Program